A stopping criterion for iterative proton CT image reconstruction based on correlated noise properties: Materials and Methods

 where the relaxation parameter $\lambda$ defines the choice of step size.
 We are able to simultaneously optimize the step sizes for multiple iterations, with the optimum based on to minimizing either $d_p \cdot d_p$ or $d_v \cdot d_v$ after the iterations, and have found that a good strategy is to alternate between these choices.
 The use of $d_v$ as the iteration vector helps ensure a uniform convergence rate across the image, a useful property when choosing a stopping point.
 For the unique least squares solution, $d_v = 0$ and $\bar{A}^TAx = \bar{A}^T b$.
 For this solution, the average calculated WEPL of protons touching a voxel is equal to the average measured WEPL of those protons.

 The $d_p$ vector can never reach zero, since entries for individual protons will fluctuate around zero according to uncertainties in the WEPL measurement, as well as from the effect of uncertainties in the proton trajectory on the calculated WEPL.
-For a solution vector $x$, the standard deviation of $d_p$ therefore provides an estimate of the average proton noise.
-The average proton noise can then be used to estimate the average RSP precision $\sigma_v$, and $\sigma_v$ can be compared with the root-mean-square (r.m.s.) of $d_v$, the remaining distance to the least-squares solution\cite{dejongh2020iterative}.
+For a solution vector $x$, the standard deviation of $d_p$ therefore provides an estimate of the average proton noise {$\sigma_p$.
+With $N_{pv}$ as the average number of protons touching a voxel, as obtained from the data, we define the estimated average voxel precision as:}

+{where $\bar{\alpha}$ is the average chord length of a proton through a voxel.
+For our purposes, we can simply approximate this as the length of the side of a voxel.
+We then compare $\sigma_v$ to} the root-mean-square (r.m.s.) of $d_v$, the remaining distance to the least-squares solution\cite{dejongh2020iterative}.
 We stop iterating if this remaining distance is small compared with the estimated RSP precision.
 We define $r$ as the ratio

 and our stopping criterion is based on $r$ falling below a chosen value.
 This stopping criterion does not depend on knowledge of the true RSP distribution, and generally applies to any object being imaged.